yargs/yargs/README.markdown

 parsing.
 More specifically, this module is for people who like all the --bells and -whistlz of program usage but think optstrings are a waste of time.

-But all hope is not lost, dear reader, because there is Optimist, proving that option parsing doesn't have to suck (as much).
+With optimist, option parsing doesn't have to suck (as much).

 With Optimist, the options are just a hash!
 No optstrings attached.
 -------------------------------------------------------------------